anonymokata/E2843165-296C-4164-BA2A-1DA4469A4222/RomanNumeralCalc2/RomanNumeralCalc2/README.md

 * sub(char *term1, char *term2)
 	* sub takes two Roman numeral variables, in char* format, subtracts them, and returns the difference as a char*
 	* sub subtracts term2 from term1 | sub("XX", "V") returns "XV" | (20 - 5) = 15
-	* add returns NULL for any non-valid input
+	* sub returns NULL for any non-valid input
 	* sub will print to stderr the offending character or character pair, and string that the character/pair is contained in
 	* sub will print an error to stderr if the difference is zero or negative

-Other functions in the library have been fully commented should the user care to incorporate them.

 Go forth and calculate.
 May your empire remain lead-free!